carbon-language/carbon-lang/docs/project/goals.md

 **Familiar to experienced C++ developers with a gentle learning curve.** We need a feasible plan for retraining a C++ workforce to become proficient in Carbon.
-If long and significant study is required to be minimally proficient (able to read, superficially understand, and do limited debugging or modifications), the inertia of C++ will inevitably win.
+If long and significant study is required to be minimally proficient, meaning able to read, superficially understand, and do limited debugging or modifications, then the inertia of C++ will inevitably win.
 Further, we need a gentle and easily traversed learning curve to basic productivity in order for the transition to not become a chore or otherwise unsustainable for teams and individuals.

 **Expressivity comparable to C++.** If an algorithm or data structure or system architecture can naturally be written in C++, it should also be possible to